KVM1L/antibilal-code-beautifier/README.md

 # antibilal-code-beautifier
-Beautifies code written by Bilal
+Beautifies code written by Bilal, also fixing all bugs automatically.

-Put this script inside the root directory of your project and run under root privileges.
+Put this shell script inside the root directory of your project and run it under root privileges:
+- sudo runme.sh
+-
 Voila!
 You just got rid off the "govnokod"! :)